 Where to sleep in Phnom Penh

-- Daun Penh / Riverside: the historic center, within walking distance of the Royal Palace, National Museum, markets, and the river.
+- Daun Penh / Riverside: the historic center, within walking distance of the Royal Palace, the National Museum, markets, and the river.
 Our recommendation for a first stay.
 Presence of Raffles Hotel Le Royal (historic palace, restored), boutique hotels, and budget guesthouses.

 Where to eat